This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 The Sound area is the one where, if you feel like dancing, you can actually do it, around the Theremin Bollards!

 Can you guess what’s the next photo?
-I asked this question on my Twitter account as well, mainly because I love this photo and I wanted to share it there.
+I asked this question on my Twitter account as well, because I love this photo and I wanted to share it there.

 Before ending this post, I want to write here some tips that you might find useful in case you plan a visit (and I strongly recommend it!).

-What you need to know for a day out with kids at WonderLab
+What you need to know for a day out with kids at WonderLab Science Museum in London

 - buy tickets online if you can, it’s easier and faster and you skip the queue

-- if you can spare a few extra pounds and are local, I suggest buying an annual membership as you will definitely return and the annual price is cheaper then that of two visits
+- if you can spare a few extra pounds and are local, I suggest buying an annual membership as you will definitely return and the annual price is cheaper than that of two visits

 - there are facilities for babies and a buggy park, plus toilets inside